yeshua453/website/docs/controls/iconbutton.md

 ### `alignment`

 Defines how the icon is positioned within the IconButton.
+Alignment is an instance of [`alignment.Alignment`](/docs/reference/types/alignment) class.
 Defaults to `alignment.center`.

-See [`Container.alignment`](/docs/controls/container#alignment) for more information and possible values.

 ### `autofocus`